manuelmusngi/ISO-RTO-Risk-Intelligence-Exposure-Analytics/README.md

 ## 🔭 Platform Overview

+This project is an exercise in building and an Analytics System for the power markets.

 The **ISO/RTO Risk Intelligence & Exposure Analytics** is a production-grade data and analytics system that ingests, transforms, and models wholesale electricity market data from six North American ISOs/RTOs.
 It delivers **real-time locational marginal price (LMP) analytics**, **congestion risk scoring**, **financial transmission right (FTR) valuation**, and **mark-to-market (MtM) exposure reporting** — all within a unified, auditable data pipeline.

 This platform was engineered to close the gap between raw ISO market data and actionable trading intelligence.
 It replaces fragmented spreadsheet workflows with a reproducible, version-controlled, enterprise-ready analytics stack.